-We keep you involved through regular feedback on your child's progress and invitations to be involved hands-on at our centres.
+We keep you involved through regular feedback on your child's progress and invitations to be involved (hands-on) at our centres.
 Here are some tools and ways for us to do this.
-However, we're always keen to improve and yourinputes are valued.
+However, we're always keen to improve and your input is valued.